Discontinuous motions of limit sets: Preliminaries

 \subsubsection{Brick Manifolds}

 For later use, we shall give a more precise version of the discussion above in the form of Theorem \ref{thm_osa} below.
 A {\bf brick} $B$ is a 3-manifold homeomorphic to $F\times J$, where $F$ is an essential subsurface of $S$ and $J$ is either a closed or a half-open interval.
 A {\bf brick manifold} is a union of countably many bricks $F_n\times J_n$ glued to each other along essential connected subsurfaces of their horizontal boundaries $F_n\times \partial J_n$.
+We note that {\em the vertical boundary of a brick lies on the boundary of the brick manifold}.
 (See Section 4.1 of \cite{OhD} for a more detailed explanation.)

-To any end of a half-open brick in a brick manifold $\mathbf M$, we associate either a conformal structure at infinity or an ending lamination.
+With any end of a half-open brick in a brick manifold $\mathbf M$, we equip either a conformal structure at infinity or an ending lamination.
 In the first case, the brick is called geometrically finite and in the latter case, it is called simply degenerate.
 Accordingly, each half-open end of a brick is called a geometrically finite or simply degenerate end of $\mathbf M$.
-The associated ending lamination or conformal structure is called the end invariant.
+The equipped ending lamination or conformal structure is called the end invariant.
 The union of ideal boundaries corresponding to the geometrically finite ends thus carries a union of conformal structures and is called the {\bf boundary at infinity} of $\mathbf M$.
 Denote the boundary at infinity by $\partial_\infty \mathbf M$.
 A brick manifold equipped with end invariants is called {\bf a labelled brick manifold}.

-A labelled brick manifold is said to admit a block decomposition if the manifold can be decomposed into Minsky blocks \cite{minsky-elc1} and solid tori such that \begin{enumerate} \item Each block has horizontal and vertical directions coinciding with those of bricks. \item The block decomposition for a half-open brick agrees with the Minsky model corresponding to its end invariant. \item Blocks have standard metrics (as in \cite{minsky-elc1}) and gluing maps are isometries. \item Solid tori are given the structure of Margulis tubes with coefficients determined by the block decomposition (as in \cite{minsky-elc1}). \end{enumerate}
+A labelled brick manifold is said to admit a block decomposition if the manifold can be decomposed into Minsky blocks \cite{minsky-elc1} and solid tori such that \begin{enumerate} \item Each block has horizontal and vertical directions coinciding with those of bricks. \item The block decomposition for a half-open brick agrees with a Minsky model corresponding to its end invariant. \item Blocks have standard metrics (as in \cite{minsky-elc1}) and gluing maps are isometries. \item Solid tori are given the structure of Margulis tubes with coefficients determined by the block decomposition (as in \cite{minsky-elc1}). \end{enumerate}

 The resulting metric on the labelled brick manifold is called {\bf a model metric}.
 The next theorem, which is a combination of Theorem 4.2 and Proposition 4.12 in \cite{OhD} gives the existence of a model manifold corresponding to a geometric limit of Kleinian surface groups.